jihor/spring-boot-project-template/README.md

-# spring-boot-dummy
+# spring-boot-dummy-project
-Dummy Spring Boot project for use as a reference when creating new Spring Boot application projects
+Dummy Spring Boot project for use as a reference when creating new Spring Boot application projects.

+Build command is `./gradlew -i clean build`

+Spring Boot banner is based on an image by Daron Brewood from http://www.asciiworld.com/-Eagles-.html